 When a country can produce a good at a lower opportunity cost than another country, we say that this country has a comparative advantage in that good.
-In our example, Brazil has a comparative advantage in sugar cane and the U.S. has a comparative advantage in wheat.
+Comparative advantage is not the same as absolute advantage, which is when a country can produce more of a good.
+Comparative advantage is not the same as absolute advantage, which is when a country can produce more of a good.
+In our example, Brazil has an absolute advantage in sugar cane and the U.S. has an absolute advantage in wheat.
 One can easily see this with a simple observation of the extreme production points in the PPFs of the two countries.
-If Brazil devoted all of its resources to producing wheat, it would be producing at point A. If however it had devoted all of its resources to producing sugar cane instead, it would be producing a much larger amount, at point B. By moving from point A to point B Brazil would give up a relatively small quantity in wheat production to obtain a large production in sugar cane.
-The opposite is true for the U.S. If the U.S. moved from point A to B and produced only sugar cane, this would result in a large opportunity cost in terms of foregone wheat production.
+If Brazil devoted all of its resources to producing wheat, it would be producing at point A. If however it had devoted all of its resources to producing sugar cane instead, it would be producing a much larger amount than the U.S., at point B.